michaelruocco/naughts-and-crosses-ui/README.md

 ## Running the UI and API in docker

-Note - for keycloak to work correctly you will also need to update your hosts file, on a mac this can be found at `/etc/hosts` and you will need to map the domain name `keycloak` to the local machine by adding the following line to the file:
+Note - for cognito to work correctly you will also need to update your hosts file, on a mac this can be found at `/etc/hosts` and you will need to map the domain name `cognito` to the local machine by adding the following line to the file:

 ```
-127.0.0.1	keycloak
+127.0.0.1	cognito
 ```

 Assuming you have built the API docker image following the instructions in the `README.md`